 Follow this beginner crochet stitch tutorial to learn how to crochet the surface slip stitch.
 This is a great technique for personalizing crochet pieces.

-Welcome to Stitch Be Crazy!
+Welcome to Stitches Be Crazy!
 This is a new series where I will share a new crochet stitch every month!

 Are you ready to dive into the world of surface stitch crochet?
 This tutorial will take you through each step of the process.
 So grab your yarn and let’s get started!